 MIKE’S FIELDTRIP TO THE MOVIES

 The program begins with a screening of a film that has themes consisting with the program’s goals.
 Directly following the film will be a discussion with the film’s director covering many topics but all revolving around educating our youth to follow their dreams.
-In the past, Oscar winners James Cameron (Titanic, Avatar), Lee Unkrich (Toy Story 3), Gore Verbinski (The Pirates of the Caribbean, Rango), Peter Ramsey (Rise of the Guardians), Chris Buck and Jennifer Lee (Frozen), Chris Miller and Phil Lord (The Lego Movie), Pete Docter (Inside Out), Bryan Howard (Zootopia), and Adrian Molina (Coco) have been in attendance and educated our Santa Barbara county fourth, fifth and sixth graders.
+In the past, Oscar winners James Cameron (Titanic, Avatar), Lee Unkrich (Toy Story 3), Gore Verbinski (The Pirates of the Caribbean, Rango), Peter Ramsey (Rise of the Guardians), Chris Buck and Jennifer Lee (Frozen), Chris Miller and Phil Lord (The Lego Movie), Pete Docter (Inside Out), Bryan Howard (Zootopia), Adrian Molina (Coco), Phil Johnston & Rich Moore (Ralph Breaks the Internet) and Peter Ramsey & Bob Persichetti (Spider-Man: Into The Spider-Verse) have been in attendance and educated our Santa Barbara county fourth, fifth and sixth graders.

 Myra Perez, a teacher at Ontiveros Elementary School, shared, “Many, if not all of my students have never been to the Arlington Theater or any theater.
 The experience in itself is amazing to the students who lack these types of experiences.
 The expression on their faces as they entered the theater was priceless.”

 With the acquisition of the Riviera Theatre, the program will be expanded to include in-school visits and screenings on a year-round basis, allowing us to reach and inspire more kids through the power of film.
 A four year case study was created to show the program’s impact over the years.